The Dearborn Independent: Republication in Germany

 During the Weimar Republic in the early 1920s, the Protocols was reprinted and published in Germany, along with anti-Jewish articles first published by The Dearborn Independent and reprinted in translation in Germany as a set of four bound volumes, cumulatively titled The International Jew, the World's Foremost Problem.

 Steven Watts wrote that Adolf Hitler "revered" Ford.
-He quotes Hitler as saying, "I shall do my best to put his theories into practice in Germany", and says that Hitler modeled the Volkswagen, the people's car, on the Model T. Several themes from the Dearborn Independent articles appear in Mein Kampf.
-Hitler even quoted the Dearborn Independent in Mein Kampf and Henry Ford was the only American that Hitler specifically named: "Every year they [the Jews] manage to become increasingly the controlling masters of the labor power of a people of 120,000,000 souls; one great man, Ford, to their exasperation still holds out independently there even now."
+He quotes Hitler as saying, "I shall do my best to put his theories into practice in Germany" and says that Hitler modeled the Volkswagen, the people's car, on the Model T. Several themes from The Dearborn Independent articles appear in Mein Kampf.
+Hitler even quoted The Dearborn Independent in Mein Kampf, and Henry Ford was the only American that Hitler specifically named: "Every year they [the Jews] manage to become increasingly the controlling masters of the labor power of a people of 120,000,000 souls; one great man, Ford, to their exasperation still holds out independently there even now."

 On February 1, 1924, Ford received Kurt Lüdecke, a representative of Hitler, at his home.
 Lüdecke was introduced to Ford by Siegfried Wagner (son of the famous composer Richard Wagner) and his wife Winifred, both Nazi sympathizers and antisemites.
 Lüdecke asked Ford for a contribution to the Nazi cause, though this is denied by the Ford Motor Company.

 In July 1938, prior to the outbreak of war, the German consul at Cleveland gave Ford, on his 75th birthday, the award of the Grand Cross of the German Eagle, the highest medal Nazi Germany could bestow on a foreigner.
 James D. Mooney, vice-president of overseas operations for General Motors, received a similar medal, the Merit Cross of the German Eagle, First Class.

-Reaction to the Dearborn Independent
+Reaction to The Dearborn Independent

-There was much negative press about the Dearborn Independent within Jewish communities, but there was non-Jewish negative press as well.

 Jewish reaction

-There are many accounts of Jewish organizations coming together to fight the Dearborn Independent.
+There are many accounts of Jewish organizations coming together to fight The Dearborn Independent.
 The first major antisemitic article about Jews was published on June 19, 1920.
 There were major repetitions on August 28, then again in February, March, and November 1921.
 The essay "Anti-Semitism- Will it Appear in the U.S.?" quoted Louis Brandeis, a Justice of the Supreme Court, who advocated for Jewish civil rights and said, "Organize, organize, organize, until every Jew must stand up and be counted."
 Louis Marshall noticed that The Cause of World Unrest was advertised on the back of one issue of the Independent, so he wrote a personal letter to the publisher, Major George Haven Putnam, condemning him for his intolerance.
 Marshall said that Putnam was using Jews as his scapegoat.
 Eventually Putnam apologized for his advertisement and for publishing the book.